Internet-of-People/iop-blockchain/INSTALL_OSX.md

 # Building IoP Core on Mac OS X

-- Install the latest XCode Package from the Mac App Store and run it.
+- Install XCode and run it.
 Accept the License Agreement and let it install components.

 - Install [homebrew](http://brew.sh) via the terminal (**Terminal.app**) with